Gulf of St. Lawrence: History

 The gulf has provided a historically important marine fishery for various First Nations that have lived on its shores for millennia and used its waters for transportation.

 The first documented voyage by a European in its waters was by the French explorer Jacques Cartier in 1534.
 Cartier named the shores of the St. Lawrence River "The Country of Canadas", after an indigenous word meaning "village" or "settlement", thus naming the world's second largest country.

 Basque whalers from Saint-Jean-de-Luz sailed into the Gulf of St. Lawrence in 1530 and began whaling at Red Bay.
 They established their base on the Strait of Belle Isle and worked closely with the Iroquois in the Gulf of St. Lawrence.
 In 1579 the English government closed all English ports to Spanish oil imports.
 As a result, a third of Basque whale oil could not be sold.
 Basque whaling collapsed in the Gulf of St. Lawrence and never recovered.

+The Royal Navy frigate HMS Tartar stationed in the Gulf of St. Lawrence during 1772 sprung her mast in a hard gale and had to go Halifax for repairs reports Rear Admiral Montagu from Boston.